 The Actuals reflect the current business performance, and the Budget projects future revenues and costs:

-- The remainder of the Budget Template splits the business’ fixed costs into salaries and general operating expenditure.
+- The remainder of the Budget Template splits the business’ fixed costs into salaries and general operating expenditures.
 To calculate the Net Margin, it subtracts those costs from the Gross Margin.
 The Profit calculation deducts estimated tax and other relevant expenses such as amortisation, interests, or depreciation.

 - The Metrics spreadsheet will help you evaluate your business performance.
-It includes such indicators as revenue per user, sale or hour, cost per acquisition, and a gross margin.
+It includes such indicators as revenue per user, sale or hour, cost per acquisition, and gross margin.

 - The Clients sheet is where you can record your customers’ details.
 The Marketing sheet is an example of how you can keep track of your marketing expenses.
 The ‘Budget’ tab aggregates the data and presents them as monthly marketing spend.

 The Budget takes the data from the Clients sheet and aggregates them as monthly sales.
-The current example displays six months of actual data and uses them as the basis to project future sales and expenditure.
+The current example displays six months of actual data and uses them as the basis to project future sales and expenditures.
 You can adjust the forecast by changing the assumptions highlighted in yellow.

 Get in Touch

-How to Build a Cash Flow Forecast in Excel – This step-by-step tutorial will show you how to use Excel to build a financial model and create a long-term cash flow forecast for your business.
+How to Build a Cash Flow Forecast in Microsoft Excel – This step-by-step tutorial will show you how to use Excel to build a financial model and create a long-term cash flow forecast for your business.

-How to Create a Subscription Model with Churn Calculation – Learn more about customer churn and lifetime value and how to build a cash flow model in Excel for a business model based on subscription.
+How to Create a Subscription Model with Churn Calculation – Learn more about customer churn and lifetime value and how to build a cash flow model for a business model based on subscription.